-UDE Message Frequently Asked Questions
+UDE Message Frequently Asked Questions (Toggle all items)

 An update of the IO Pod configuration is needed, if you see this message.
 This might be caused by new version of UDE or if you select another communication mode (e.g. DAP instead of JTAG).
 Please follow the steps below to update or change the configuration.